How To Prepare continued...

 - The electrode pads will then be attached to the skin

-that the electrodes are working properly.
+that the electrodes are working as they should.

 What you do during the test